bluesky66-dev/kibana/test/examples/README.md

 node scripts/functional_test_runner.js --config test/examples/config.js
 ```

-## Run HyperSec Kibana with a test plugin
+## Run Kibana with a test plugin

-In case you want to start HyperSec Kibana with the example plugins, you can just run:
+In case you want to start Kibana with the example plugins, you can just run:

 ```
 yarn start --run-examples